-- Travel with an attendant: Passengers who are self-reliant and are severely physically disabled (paraplegic or quadriplegic) so as to require an attendant to assist in getting in and out of a seat usually cannot be accommodated in the International Business Class cabin equipped with fully-lie flat beds.
+- Travel with an attendant: Passengers who are not self-reliant Opens on the same page and are severely physically disabled (paraplegic or quadriplegic) so as to require an attendant to assist in getting in and out of a seat usually cannot be accommodated in the Air Canada Signature Class cabin equipped with fully-lie flat seats.
 Exceptionally, on a case-by-case basis, authorization can be obtained from the Air Canada Medical Assistance Desk if, on fact-based evidence, it determines that the attendant accompanying the non-self-reliant passenger is physically capable of taking full responsibility for transferring the passenger in and out of the personal seating area.

 - Extra seating: It may not always be possible to accommodate passengers who require extra seating because they are disabled by obesity or because they must accommodate another disability in the Business Class or Premium Economy cabins.

-- Travel with an infant or child: Child-restraint devices are not permitted in International Business Class.
+- Travel with an infant or child: Child-restraint devices are not permitted in Air Canada Signature Class.

 - Exception: On our Boeing 777-300 aircraft with three-cabin configuration, child-restraint devices are accepted only at seats 1D and 1G.

-- Travel with a pet: Pets are not permitted in International Business Class because of cabin configuration.
+- Travel with a pet: Pets are not permitted in Air Canada Signature Class because of cabin configuration.

-- Please note that passengers travelling with a service animal such as a seeing-eye dog may be seated in the International Business Class cabin provided the animal travels under the seat’s footstool and/or seat at all times.
+- Please note that passengers travelling with a service animal such as a seeing-eye dog may be seated in the Air Canada Signature Class cabin provided the animal travels under the seat’s footstool and/or seat at all times.

 - Travel with a Medipak: Passengers with respiratory conditions who require a Medipak must be seated in the last row of the Business Class cabin.
 If such seating is not available, please see an Air Canada airport agent upon check-in.